multiversx/sc-axelar-cgp-rs/governance/README.md

 This contract is used to manage cross-chain governance proposals.
 It is built on top of the CGP (Cross-chain Gateway Protocol).

-It is based on the [Axelar Interchain Governance Solidity implementation](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/v5.6.4/contracts/governance/InterchainGovernance.sol) available at the time of writing: (v5.6.4)
+It is based on the [Axelar Service Governance Solidity implementation](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/v5.10.0/contracts/governance/AxelarServiceGovernance.sol) available at the time of writing: (v5.10.0)

 For a general design of the contract check this document: https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/governance/DESIGN.md